 Genetic Counseling (M.S.)

-The Genetic Counseling Graduate Program has been granted ACCREDITED NEW PROGRAM STATUS by the Accreditation Council for Genetic Counseling (ACGC).
+Kean University's Genetic Counseling Graduate Program was granted FULL ACCREDITATION by the Accreditation Council for Genetic Counseling (ACGC) in 2023.
+Learn more.

 Genetic counselors work at the intersection of science and clinical practice, advancing new treatments and providing compassionate patient care.
 They acquire and utilize a diverse skill set, connecting various disciplines.
 The profession also provides opportunities to participate in research, advance medical science and pioneer new diagnostic procedures.